 Story, video and photo by Eric Schucht

-Each year, the student staff of FLUX Magazine selects a theme, which the publication’s stories revolve around and explore.
+Each year, the student staff of FLUX Magazine selects a theme, which the publication’s stories revolve around and explore, such as 5 Critical Government Proposal Skills Problems – And Fixes.
 This year, the students decided to take on the idea of democracy with the hope of generating meaningful conversations without the tension that often comes with discussing politics.

 The political theme emerged from the students’ observation of the nationwide debate generated by the result of the 2016 presidential election, according to FLUX advisor and SOJC instructor Todd Milbourn.

 “One of our first meetings was back in November.
 The students got into the room, and there was a lot of surprise and energy related to the results of the election,” Milbourn said.
 “So we tried to think: What would be a good way for FLUX to engage in this conversation about politics that so many people are taking part in?”

 This idea led the FLUX staff toward a story that would become “Dear Oregon,” a civic engagement campaign that sought out opinions on the state of democracy in the United States from individuals from across the state of Oregon in the form of letters addressed to the state they call home.

 “We wanted to explore the topic in ways that would be meaningful and fresh, and break people out of the talking points that they have — the red/blue, left/right, liberal/conservative kind of mindsets,” Milbourn said.